callawaycloud/sfdx-git-packager/README.md

 #### Integration Testing

-`npm run integrationTest` runs integration test suite
+`npm run test:integration` runs integration test suite

+_Note: To run a specific test or suite you can use `npm run test:integration -- --grep "your test name"`_

 #### Setting Up Integration Tests